grantcray/CMDACapstoneWildfireModel/DataInspection/README.md

 ## Overview

-This file contains the Multi-Output prediction framework used on the U-Net model.
-This model simultaneously predicts wildfire presence, vegetation classification, and road risk using satellite imagery.
-The model was trained on 1,000 RGB satellite images (256 × 256 pixels) and corresponding segmentation masks.
-Additional environmental features were also generated, including NDVI-based vegetation maps and road risk maps calculated using distance from roads.

-This model produces three outputs:
-1. Burn prediction (fire vs. non-fire)
-2. Vegetation classification
-3. Road risk classification
+This file contains the data auditing and label validation pipeline used to inspect the preprocessed data before model training.
+These visualizations were used to verify label consistency, inspect spatial relationships between wildfire risk classes and transportation infrastructure, and identify potential labeling irregularities across datasets.

 ## Repository Structure